Women's National Basketball Association: WNBA League Pass

-In 2009, the WNBA announced the launch of WNBA LiveAccess, a feature on WNBA.com that provides fans with access to more than 200 live game webcasts throughout the WNBA season.
-All of the WNBA LiveAccess games are then archived for on-demand viewing.
-Most games (except broadcasts on ABC, ESPN or ESPN2, which are available on ESPN3) are available via this system.
+In 2009, the WNBA announced the launch of WNBA LiveAccess, a feature on WNBA.com that provided fans access to over 200 live game webcasts throughout the WNBA season.
+All WNBA LiveAccess games were then archived for on-demand viewing.
+Most games (except broadcasts on ABC, ESPN or ESPN2, which are available on ESPN3) were available via this system.
 The first use of LiveAccess was the E League versus Chicago Sky preseason game.

-Before the 2011 season, LiveAccess was given an overhaul, and the system became more reliable and many new features were added.
+Before the 2011 season, LiveAccess was given an overhaul, where the system became more reliable and new features were added.
 Before the 2012 season, it was announced that users of LiveAccess would have to pay a $4.99 subscription fee to use the service.
 In 2013, this was increased to $14.99.
-In 2014 the streaming service was renamed WNBA League Pass.
+In 2014, the streaming service was renamed WNBA League Pass.
+In 2016, live access was expanded to allow fans to purchase single game or team pass options, as well as a full-season package.

-WNBA League Pass is available as part of the WNBA App, the free mobile application available on the iPhone, iPad and Android devices and costs US$16.99 for the season.
+WNBA League Pass is available as part of the WNBA App, the free mobile application available on iOS and Android devices.
 Games airing on ESPN, ESPN2 as well as other games taking place during the telecast windows of ESPN and ESPN2 games, are not available live on WNBA League Pass.
-However, those games will be available on-demand shortly after the conclusion of their live broadcast.
+However, those games become available on-demand shortly after the conclusion of their live broadcast.

+In 2023, the Athletes Unlimited (AU) basketball league became available on League Pass.
+The cost for the subscription was $24.99 per year.
+By 2026, the subscription cost $14.99 monthly or $39.99 annually, with Amazon being the exclusive distributor of the WNBA League Pass—although it is still available through the WNBA App and website.